MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/hardware-request-and-management/install-and-set-up.md

   [Learn more about Microsoft Power Platform administration](/power-platform/admin/).

-- **Environments**

-  - Follow [application lifecycle management (ALM)](/power-platform/alm/) best practices in [creating and managing environments](/power-platform/admin/create-environment).
+- **Environments** - Follow [application lifecycle management (ALM)](/power-platform/alm/) best practices in [creating and managing environments](/power-platform/admin/create-environment).
+Create and prepare a Power Platform developer environment specifically for the Hardware Request and Management solution files.
+Also consider:

-  - Make sure that a Power Platform environment is set up with a Dataverse database.
+  - The Power Platform environment is set up with a Dataverse database
-  - Make sure that environment maker security role privileges, at a minimum, are assigned to the user who installs the solutions in that environment.
+  - Environment maker security role privileges, at a minimum, are assigned to the user who installs the solutions in that environment

   [Learn more about Power Platform environments](/power-platform/admin/environments-overview).